-From the Top: EMC's David Webster - Looking to the future
+From the Top: EMC's David Webster - Key storage drivers

 In the first part of an in-depth interview with ARN's BRIAN CORRIGAN, local EMC president, David Webster discusses the progress being made around information lifecycle management and predicts the rise of virtual datacentres.